clareliguori/recipes/_posts/0000-00-00-pineapple-jalapeno-jelly.md

     1. Stir in the pectin.
 Return the mixture to a full rolling boil, stirring constantly.
 Boil, stirring constantly, for 1 minute.
 Remove the pot from heat.
     1. Skim off any foam and ladle into hot jars, leaving 1/4 inch headspace.
 Process jars in a boiling water bath for 10 minutes.
 ---
+Pictured with some blueberry conserve I made during the same weekend.

 This jelly won second place in the 2022 [Washington State Fair](https://www.thefair.com/) Best Jelly Contest.
+The recipe is a variation on a Taste of Home magazine recipe for [Cranberry Jalapeno Jelly](https://www.tasteofhome.com/recipes/jalapeno-cranberry-jelly/), using the techniques in [Blue Ribbon Preserves](https://www.amazon.com/Blue-Ribbon-Preserves-Award-Winning-Marmalades/dp/1557883610) for achieving a clear, sparkling jelly.
+The judges' comments included "Beautifully clear!", "clean finish", and "very aesthetically pleasing".